USS McKean (DD-784): 1950s

 "Rancher" had dropped about 84 depth charges in a 24-hour period.
 The morning of 19 December, one of the three anti-sub airplanes overhead reported a torpedo wake passing astern of the McKean.
 It just missed "Rancher", and she didn't even see it.
 The other Russian submarine was lashing back.

 A salvage ship, the submarine rescue ship USS Greenlet, arrived from Sasebo on 20 December, to join the five destroyers and three anti-submarine airplanes at the site of the sinking.
 A hard hat diver was lowered to the scene, and returned to the surface with a pair of new binoculars.
 In addition, the Russian submarines had deployed a decoy that the sounds of a submarine in order to confuse an attacking ship.
 This "Black Box" was so top secret the Greenlet immediately returned to Pearl Harbor with it, and rumor has it that the Greenlet was not allowed to return to the war area because it had retrieved so many Russian secrets.
 Perhaps it got their code books?
 Rumor also has it that 43 days later all the B girls knew everything that happened, but the crew couldn't say anything because they had signed the letters of secrecy.
 The story the crew was told was that it was a "sunken Jap freighter the Iona Maru.
 Supposedly the Iona Maru capsized on 10 December 1950.
 The Navy brass had already formatted their cover story with the skipper of the USS Greenlet.
 "If those binoculars were from WWII, why wasn't there debris or barnacles, on the item".
-Recently a former shipmate commented, "We sunk a hulk ship that was doing five knots!".
+Recently a former shipmate commented, "We sunk a hulk ship that was doing five knots!."

-After January 1951 McKean joined Task Force 95 for shore bombardment duty and blockade work around Wonsan, Songjin and Chinjŏn.
-Early in 1952 she was converted to a radar picket ship and redesignated DDR-784.
-Special surface scanning radar was added and in addition, the 40mm, 20mm guns and torpedo tubes were removed and replaced with three twin mount 3in guns 3"50's.
+After January 1951, McKean joined Task Force 95 for shore bombardment duty & blockade work around Wonsan, Songjin and Chinjŏn.
+Early in 1952, she was converted to a radar picket ship and redesignated DDR-784.
+Special surface scanning radar was added and in addition, the 40mm, 20mm guns, and torpedo tubes were removed and replaced with three twin mount 3in guns 3"50's.

-In 1954 she appears in the closing scenes of the film The Caine Mutiny.

-In 1955 she took part in an underwater A-Bomb test Operation Wigwam.
-In early 1956 she crossed the equator for the first time to visit Singapore and again later in 1956 to visit Melbourne during the time of the Olympic Games being held there.
+In 1954, she appears in the closing scenes of the film The Caine Mutiny.
+In 1955, she took part in an underwater A-Bomb test Operation Wigwam.
+In early 1956, she crossed the equator for the first time to visit Singapore and again, later in 1956, to visit Melbourne during the time of the Olympic Games being held there.
 The task group consisting of one cruiser and four destroyers were the first U.S. ships to visit Melbourne since the end of World War II.